Fermanagh and Omagh Community Planning

 - Indicators – a measure which helps to demonstrate how well we are progressing towards an outcome – for example ‘The number of residents suffering from hypertension’

-For those who want to more about this approach, please view the training videos under the related downloads section.
+For those who want to know more about this approach, please view the training videos below.

 Draft Strategic Action Environment Theme